Wrike Resource Overview

-Wrike Resource is a paid add-on available for Business and higher accounts.
-Account owners can start a 14-day free trial of the Wrike Resource add-on from the Account Management section.
+Wrike Resource features are available in Wrike for Professional Services accounts.
+Business and Enterprise accounts can purchase Wrike Resource as an add-on.
+Account owners can start a 14-day free trial of Wrike Resource add-on from the Account Management section.

 Once enabled, regular and external users can use the features included with Wrike Resource.

 Wrike Resource includes:

 - A new date picker with task effort